This increase is a typical 0.25% making the Base Rate 0.75% – the highest it has been for over a decade.

 Anyone whose products are coming up for renewal will find the products they can choose from might be more expensive than last year or the year before.
 Lenders have been increasing their products for the last two months in preparation for this rate increase, so not much will change in the next week or so but if inflation exceeds expectations then the Bank Of England may be forced to increase the base rate again in May.

 If that is the case then we can expect to see mortgage products continue to rise.
+Take a look at our inflation and mortgage guide for more information.

 Borrowers whose mortgage products are due for renewal in the next six months should contact a professional mortgage broker to look at their options, as they may be able to lock in a current deal before rates increase any further even with six months to go.